Radiergummi/autodiscover/README.md

 ### Usage
 Put the *autodiscover*-folder into your webroot.
 Set up a new subdomain (via Hosting control panel or as a vhost using your own webserver) for `autodiscover.example.com`.
 Now, when mail clients are setup the first time, they'll try to connect to this domain to recieve their configuration information as an XML file.
-At a basic level, this includes things like mail server adresses for imap/pop and smtp servers and respective ports, SSL usage etc. You can do much more if you want to anyway.
+At a basic level, this includes things like mail server adresses for imap/pop and smtp servers and respective ports, SSL usage etc. You can do much more if you want to though.

 #### configuration
 The least information neeeded to autoconfigure email clients is the mail service domains and ports: